-- 2.5.1 The meteorological service infrastructure provided by the aerodrome operator provides means of collecting, analyzing and reporting runway surface condition which is communicated continuously to Air Traffic Control Officers and to air crew via ATIS on 127.4 MHz (Arrivals) and 127.0 MHz (Departures). - 2.5.2 Reporting of runway surface condition code may also be carried out via radiotelephony transmission. - 2.5.3 When sustained rainfall conditions result in excess of 25% of runway surface contamination and exceeding 2.5 mm of depth, the runway surface condition will be additionally communicated via SNOWTAM. - 2.5.4 When water, standing water and/or slush which trigger the promulgation of a SNOWTAM no longer prevail, the issuance of an upgrade SNOWTAM is submitted. - 2.5.5 Runway condition information is reported relative to the lower runway designation number for each third of runways in use. - 2.5.6 The following definitions have been adopted for runway surface condition communicated via ATIS and SNOWTAM: - a.
-Dry: A runway surface that is visibly free of moisture and not contaminated within the area intended to be used - b.
-Wet: A runway surface that is covered by any visible dampness or water that is less than 1mm in depth - c.
-Slippery Wet: Water of depth 1mm or more - d.
-Standing Water: Sustained rainfall at depth greater or equal to 2.5mm - e.
-Slush: Snow that is so water saturated that water would drain from it when a handful is picked up or will splatter if stepped on forcefully
+- 2.5.1 The meteorological service infrastructure provided by the aerodrome operator provides means of collecting, analyzing and reporting runway surface condition which is communicated continuously to Air Traffic Control Officers and to air crew via ATIS on 127.4 MHz (Arrivals) and 127.0 MHz (Departures). - 2.5.2 Reporting of runway surface condition code may also be carried out via radiotelephony transmission. - 2.5.3 When sustained rainfall conditions result in excess of 25% of runway surface contamination and exceeding 2.5 mm of depth, the runway surface condition will be additionally communicated via SNOWTAM. - 2.5.4 When water, standing water and/or slush which trigger the promulgation of a SNOWTAM no longer prevail, the issuance of an upgrade SNOWTAM is submitted. - 2.5.5 Runway condition information is reported relative to the lower runway designation number for each third of runways in use. - 2.5.6 The following definitions have been adopted for runway surface condition communicated via ATIS and SNOWTAM: - Dry: A runway surface that is visibly free of moisture and not contaminated within the area intended a. to be used - Wet: A runway surface that is covered by any visible dampness or water that is 2.5mm or less in depth b. - Slippery Wet: Water of depth more than 2.5mm C. - d Slush: Snow that is so water saturated that water would drain from it when a handful is picked up or will splatter if stepped on forcefully